Fighting the Freeze: Survival Strategies for Avalanche and Hypothermia Emergencies with the Austrian Mountain Rescue Service

 Format – live

-Onsite interactive hands-on live session at VIECON, Vienna: Saturday, 27 September, at 8:00 to 12:00 CEST
+Onsite interactive hands-on live session on Saturday, 27 September, at 8:00-12:30 CEST in room Schubert 4, at VIECON, Vienna

-This immersive 2-hour workshop offers a hands-on deep dive into the prehospital emergency management of hypothermia and avalanche victims — two of the most critical challenges in mountain rescue.
+This immersive 4-hour workshop offers a hands-on deep dive into the prehospital emergency management of hypothermia and avalanche victims — two of the most critical challenges in mountain rescue.
+The course is accredited with 3.5 CMEs by the EACCME®.

 Limited to 20 participants, the course is led by experienced mountain rescue professionals, providing a unique blend of theoretical knowledge and practical skills.
 Participants will explore evidence-based approaches to assessing and managing hypothermia in austere mountain environments, including core rewarming strategies, patient handling, and advanced decision-making under extreme conditions.
 Special focus will be placed on the prehospital treatment of avalanche victims, from rapid triage and extrication techniques to the management of asphyxia, trauma, and cold-induced cardiac arrest.

 The interactive format encourages hands-on practice, live demonstrations, and case-based discussions.
 Real-world scenarios will challenge participants to think critically and apply best practices in high-pressure situations where every second counts.